StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Keyword Placement**:
     - **Opening Keyword**: Place `then` on the same line as the `if` statement and `do` on the same line as the `for` or `while` loop.
     - **Closing Keyword**: End `if` statements with `fi` and loops with `done` on their own lines.
-- **Continuation Line**: If the condition or loop statement exceeds the CPL limit, <mark>**_ALWAYS_**</mark> use eight spaces for each continuation line rather than the standard four spaces.
+- **Continuation Line**: If the condition or loop statement exceeds the CPL limit, you have two options for formatting continuation lines:
+    - **Option 1 (Recommended)**: Place the opening keyword on the next blank line, rather than at the end of the condition or loop statement.
-    - **Reason**: Using eight spaces for continuation lines creates a clear visual distinction between the conditions and the code within the control structure.
+    - **Option 2**: Use eight spaces for each continuation line rather than the standard four spaces.
+    - **Reason**: Both options help differentiate the condition or loop statement from the actions or commands within the control structure.
+This separation enhances readability and maintains a clear structure.
+While Option 1 is the recommended approach, Option 2 is acceptable if you prefer a different style.
+However, it's essential to maintain consistency within the script.

 ///// details | Example
     type: example